toyokazu/fluent-plugin-everysense/README.md

 - **recipe_id** (device_id or recipe_id is required): the target recipe id to obtain input data
 - **polling_interval**: interval to poll EverySense JSON over HTTP API

-Since each device may have multiple sensors, time field is generated when Input Plugin received data from EverySense.
-It can be used only for inside the fluentd network because the real timestamps for the sensors are recorded inside JSON data and not synchronized to the time field.
+Time field is added for every sensor in EverySense because sometimes remotely deployed sensors are integrated into one device.
+So, time field of the whole device is generated when Input Plugin received data from EverySense.
+It can be used only for inside the fluentd network.
+The real timestamp for each sensors is recorded inside JSON data and not synchronized to the time field.
 An example record format of the Input Plugin is as follows:

 ```
-{"farm_uuid":"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx",
+# device with farm_uuid: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx
+{
+ "farm_uuid":"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx",
  "device":
   [
+    # list of sensors connected to this device
     { "farm_uuid":"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx",
       "data": {
         "at": "2016-05-15 12:14:30 +0900",
         "unit":"degree Celsius",
         "value":23
       },
-      "sensor_name":"collection_data_1"
+      "sensor_name":"collection_data_1",
+      "data_class_name":"AirTemperature"
     },
     { "farm_uuid":"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx",
       "data": {